netdata/netdata/docs/guides/configure/performance.md

 Every collector and plugin has its own `update every` setting, which you can also change in the `go.d.conf`, `python.d.conf`, or `charts.d.conf` files, or in individual collector configuration files.
 If the `update every` for an individual collector is less than the global, the Netdata Agent uses the global setting.
-See the [enable or configure a collector](https://github.com/netdata/netdata/blob/master/docs/collect/enable-configure.md) doc for details.
+See the [collectors configuration reference](https://github.com/netdata/netdata/blob/master/collectors/REFERENCE.md) for details.

-To reduce the frequency of an [internal plugin/collector](https://github.com/netdata/netdata/blob/master/docs/collect/how-collectors-work.md#collector-architecture-and-terminology), open `netdata.conf` and find the appropriate section.
+To reduce the frequency of an [internal plugin/collector](https://github.com/netdata/netdata/blob/master/collectors/README.md#collector-architecture-and-terminology), open `netdata.conf` and find the appropriate section.
 For example, to reduce the frequency of the `apps` plugin, which collects and visualizes metrics on application resource utilization: